beto-rodriguez/LiveCharts2/docs/samples/general/drawOnCanvas/template.md

 more information about SkiaSharp [here](https://learn.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/graphics/skiasharp/basics/).

-In the next example we use the `UpdateStarted` command/event in the `CartesianChart`, this command/event is raised every time the control is measured, a LiveCharts control is measured when the data changes or the control size change.
+In the next example we use the `UpdateStarted` command/event in the `CartesianChart`, this command/event is raised every time the control is measured, a LiveCharts control is measured when the data or the control size change.

 ## View model